Tim-Romer/Centrality_Measure_Prediction/README.md

   - Add a figure to illustrate the complete process
   - Provide results from classifiers.
 Utilize a supercomputing cluster to get results faster.
   - Add a literature survey to background section of the report to discuss related work.

+<strong>5.
+Milestone05 (12/12/2019):</strong>
+  - Package data into neat folders such as Data, Notebooks, Cluster Scripts, Results, and Report
+  - Properly utilize nested cross-fold validation
+  - Address comments from peer review
+  - Include a results section with corelations and machine learning results
+  - Add 4 other centrality metrics other than centrality measures
+  - Final Report

 Contributors: Alex Freund, Jaxson Wirth, Dat Luong<br><br>
 This project was completed in Miami University's CSE 470C Machine Learning course taught by Dr. Phillippe Giabbanelli and guidance for the research was provided by Dr. Phillippe Giabbanelli.